percona/pxc-docs/docs/howtos/crash-recovery.md

     [Adding Nodes to Cluster](../add-node.md#add-node)

-## Scenario: All nodes went down without a proper shutdown procedure
+## Scenario 6: All nodes went down without a proper shutdown procedure

 This scenario is possible in case of a datacenter power failure or when hitting a MySQL or Galera bug.
 Also, it may happen as a result of data consistency being